 Engage in less self destructive behavior

 Achieve greater academic success

 They are also:

 Able to focus better

-Early Childhood Consultation is not, nor intended to be, a substitute for professional psychiatric, psychological or medical advice, diagnosis, treatment, clinical counseling, or psychotherapy.
+Early Childhood Consultation is not, nor is it intended to be a substitute for professional psychiatric, psychological or medical advice, diagnosis, treatment, clinical counseling or psychotherapy.